-“Helping Business Districts Succeed”
+Helping Business Districts Succeed

-Today, downtowns are the hub for community development efforts by every city in California and across the nation.
+Today, downtowns and commercial corridors are the hub for community development efforts.
 With traffic congestion increasing and the environmental impacts of suburban sprawl of concern to all, residents are returning to housing in our historic downtowns and a renewed model for city living is emerging.
-Executive directors of Business Improvement Districts are leading the way, representing business and property owners whose livelihood depends onthe accessibility, safety and appeal of these new work/live city centers.
-Social issues, as well, have moved to the forefront of many business districts, as upwardly mobile professionals claim redeveloped housing in downtown, displacing lower income tenants and-especially in our urban centers-come face-to-face with our cities’ homeless populations.
+BIDs are leading the way, representing business and property owners whose livelihood depends on the accessibility, safety and appeal of these new work/live city centers.
+Social issues have also moved to the forefront of many business districts, as upwardly mobile professionals claim redeveloped housing in downtown, displacing lower income tenants and-especially in our urban centers-come face-to-face with our cities’ homeless populations.
 Downtowns are the urban laboratories where residents, business owners, property owners, planners, and city community development and redevelopment leaders are experimenting with the elements and equations of incentives and services to maximize quality of life for Californians.